Do Eyelashes Grow Back?

 There are many reasons a person can lose their lashes.
 Whether you’re an eyelash curler or dyer, there are other reasons why you’re eyelashes might be taking the plunge to the floor.

-Lash extensions - Lucious lashes have been on-trend since the turn of the century, when in 1902 Karl Nessler, a famous hairdresser, created false lashes from the hair of a wig for an actress to wear on the set of a movie.
+Lucious lashes have been on-trend since the turn of the century, when in 1902 Karl Nessler, a famous hairdresser, created false lashes from the hair of a wig for an actress to wear on the set of a movie.
 False lashes are applied directly to the existing natural lashes with a medical-grade adhesive to give those wearing them a dramatic look and longer length.
-Unfortunately, the false hair fibers can rip out or damage the real hair underneath as they grow out.
+Unfortunately, the false hair fibers can rip out or damage the natural hair underneath as they grow out.

-Burns - If you use heated eyelash curlers, you run the risk of burning those beautiful flutters off if it’s too hot.
+If you use heated eyelash curlers, you run the risk of burning those beautiful flutters off if it’s too hot.

-Pulling - There is a psychological condition known as trichotillomania, characterized by a person’s impulse to pull out their hair, most commonly their eyelashes.
+There is a psychological condition known as trichotillomania, characterized by a person’s impulse to pull out their hair, most commonly their eyelashes.

-Thyroid conditions - Thyroid produces hormones that help regulate your metabolism, mood, and other things; two of those hormones together are called “thyroid hormone.”
+The thyroid produces hormones that help regulate your metabolism, mood, and other things; two of those hormones together are called “thyroid hormone.”
 The pituitary gland produces a chemical that stimulates the production of thyroid hormone, and if you have too much or too little, it can cause a variety of symptoms, including hair loss on your head and face.

-Cutting - This usually occurs when a child becomes curious about scissors and is less common in adults, but when you cut your eyelashes, well, they become shorter.
+Eyelash cutting typically occurs when a child becomes curious about scissors and is less common in adults, but when you cut your eyelashes, well, they become shorter.

-Stress - Many dermatologists believe that stress is a significant factor associated with hair loss, and an increase in anxiety can very well cause your eyelashes to fall out unwantedly.
+Many dermatologists believe that stress is a significant factor associated with hair loss, and an increase in anxiety can very well cause your eyelashes to fall out unwantedly.

-Chemotherapy - Those undergoing cancer treatments are often prone to lose their hair, including the beautiful tiny hairs attached to your eyelids.
+People undergoing cancer treatments are often prone to lose their hair, including the beautiful tiny hairs attached to your eyelids.

-Rubbing your eyes - A little rubbing or scratching an itch usually won’t do too much harm, but people that continuously rub or tug on their eyes can damage the lid skin and cause lashes to fall out.
+A little rubbing or scratching an itch usually won’t do too much harm, but people that continuously rub or tug on their eyes can damage the lid skin and cause lashes to fall out.

 Can Eyelashes Grow Back?